Clean Code for IT Specialists: Clean Programming from the Start

 L - Liskov Substitution Principle (LSP)

-Subclasses should be able to replace their base classes without altering behavior.
-Replacing a class with its subclass should still work seamlessly.
+Subclasses should be able to replace their base classes without changing behavior.
+If you replace a class with its subclass, everything should continue to work.

 I - Interface Segregation Principle (ISP)

 Create small, specific interfaces instead of large, general ones.
-Classes should not depend on interfaces they do not use.
+Classes shouldn't depend on interfaces they don't use.

 D - Dependency Inversion Principle (DIP)

 Dependencies should be based on abstractions, not concrete implementations.
-High-level modules should not depend on low-level modules.
+High-level modules shouldn't depend on low-level modules.

 Before (Dirty Code):